 Professional development is facilitated through the American Institute of Chemical Engineers (AIChE) student chapter and the Chemical Engineering Peer Advisors (ChEPAs).
 AIChE organizes professional information events and participates in competitions in regional and national conferences.
 In recent years, our students have won or placed in the top five in poster competitions, the Jeopardy Challenge, and the Chem-E-Car competition, and have been recognized as Outstanding Chapter.
 The ChEPAs are a service organization that provides peer-to-peer advising while at the same time helping the participating students improve their planning, communication, and leadership skills.

 The University of Florida advocates for an inclusive campus for all students.
 There are many diverse student organizations, including the Black Student Union, the Hispanic Student Association, the Asian American Student Union, the Women’s Student Association, and the Pride Student Union.
 Among the organizations involved in engineering are the Society of Women Engineers, the Society of Asian Scientists and Engineers, the Society of Hispanic Professional Engineers, the National Society of Black Engineers, and OSTEM (out in STEM).
 Students can choose to live in campus-based residence halls, fraternity or sorority housing, or in one of the many apartments located nearby.
-The campus provides many sports entertainment opportunities, as well as cultural venues such as the Phillips Center for Performing Arts, the Florida Museum of Natural History and the Harn Museum of Art.
+The campus provides many sports entertainment opportunities, as well as cultural venues such as the UF Performing Arts, the Florida Museum of Natural History and the Harn Museum of Art.
 Largely because of the vibrant campus life Gainesville has been widely recognized as one of the best places to live in America.